Kerchner’s

 genetic structures of cells containing the cellular, nuclear DNA that contains

-“packages” of genes and other DNA in the nucleus of a cell.
-Different kinds of
+the threadlike “packages” of genes and other DNA in the nucleus of a cell.

-organisms have different numbers of chromosomes.
-Humans have 23 pairs of
+Different kinds of organisms have different numbers of chromosomes.
+Humans have

-chromosomes, 46 in all.
+23 pairs of chromosomes, 46 in all.
 44 autosomes and two sex chromosomes.
-Each parent contributes
+Each parent

-one chromosome to each pair, so children get half of their chromosomes from
+contributes one chromosome to each pair, so children get half of their

-their mothers and half from their fathers.
-The mother always contributes an X
+chromosomes from their mothers and half from their fathers.
+The mother always

-up by the union of the sperm cell and the egg cell, the fertilized egg with
+chromosomes pair up by the union of the sperm cell and the egg cell, the

 thereon 1-22 based on chromosome size, from the largest to the smallest